Saintes-Maries-de-la-Mer: Religion

 Saintes-Maries-de-la-Mer, an ancient town in the marshes of the Camargue, where the Rhône meets the Mediterranean Sea, is named after The Three Marys—in French, Marie Madeleine, Marie Salomé and Marie de Cléophas—a group of three women closely linked to Jesus, as according to the gospels they came to his sepulchre three days after the Crucifixion and were the first witnesses of his Resurrection.
 The designation "de-la-Mer" (of the sea) derives from a medieval tradition that after Jesus' Resurrection, The Three Marys escaped the Christian persecution in Judaea and travelled across the sea by boat, living in the Camargue the rest of their lives and helping to bring Christianity to France.
+Annual pilgrimages are held in honour of the Marys, and of St Sara, which attract thousands of Catholics, Gypsies, and tourists.

 The three saints Mary Magdalene, Mary Salome and Mary of Clopas are believed to be the women who were the first witnesses to the empty tomb at the resurrection of Jesus.
 After the Crucifixion of Jesus, the Marys were said to set sail from Alexandria, Egypt, with their uncle Joseph of Arimathea.
 According to a longstanding French legend, they either sailed to or were cast adrift—arriving off the coast of what is now France, at "a sort of fortress named Oppidum-Râ".
 The location became known as "Our Lady of the Boat" (Nôtre-Dame-de-Ratis)—Râ being used in ratis, or boat.
 The name was later changed to Notre-Dame-de-la-Mer.
 In 1838, it was changed to Les Saintes-Maries-de-la-Mer.